 To power your mobile 2 Meter radio, you’ll need a bit more power.
 I’ve been able to run my 2M radio for several hours off a 12 Volt/7.2 Amp Hour Sealed Lead Acid Battery.
 I’ve purchased multiples of this battery and built portable go kits for some of them to easily transport when I’m away from home.
 These batteries are found inside many of the popular Uninterruptible Power Supply units.
 To keep the battery topped off and always ready to use, I’ve been using a Battery Tender Junior to maintain my battery.

 If the power is out for an extended period of time, I’ve used a briefcase sized Thunderbolt Magnum® Solar 13 Watt Briefcase Solar Charger that I picked up at Harbor Freight for less than $80.
 This lower wattage solar panel will take longer to recharge my battery and you may want to consider something bigger.
-A more portable unit I like is the RAVPower Solar Charger 16W Solar Panel with Dual USB Ports.
+A more portable unit I like is the Solar Panel, Anker 21W 2-Port USB Portable Solar Charger with Foldable Panel.
 This folds up nicely and fits inside my backpack.